mbgazi/myDemoApp/README.md

-This method returns elements of an array that are between two given numbers.
+This method returns whether there any elements of an array that are between two given numbers or not.